Ocado hopes new depot model will attract foreign partners

-LONDON British online grocer Ocado will start building a third major distribution centre this year, it said on Tuesday, hoping the smaller design will provide a model for partnership deals with overseas retailers.
+LONDON British online grocer Ocado will start building a third major distribution center this year, it said on Tuesday, hoping the smaller design will provide a model for partnership deals with overseas retailers.

 Ocado, which signed its first third-party deal with Britain's No. 4 grocer Morrisons last year, also reported a first-half profit, putting it on track to make its first annual pretax profit this year.

-Britain's online grocery market is growing at around 15 percent a year, far outpacing the broader market, and while it still accounts for only about 5 percent of total grocery sales, industry group IGD sees it more than doubling in value over the next five years to 17 billion pounds.
+Britain's online grocery market is growing at around 15 percent a year, far outpacing the broader market, and while it still accounts for only about 5 percent of total grocery sales, industry group IGD sees it more than doubling in size over the next five years to more than 13 billion pounds ($22 billion).

 Despite the rapid growth, however, Ocado has struggled to make a profit due to the costs and complexity of delivering perishable goods to customers' doors, and some industry analysts think partnership deals with foreign retailers could be an important way for the firm to prosper in future.